 I still attempt to play tennis.
 But like playing the piano, my hands don’t always cooperate.
 I take a great swing at the ball, and ……….my hand decides to lose its grip on the racket right at the moment of impact.
 I have thought of strapping the racket to my hand, but I don’t think that will work.
 Does anyone have a solution for this?

 Do you play a musical instrument?
 Can you get both hands to cooperate at the same time?
 I started taking piano lessons 5 years ago, the first time since I was 13.
-I really had not played the piano since my kids were little so it had been probably 30 years since I had played.
+It had been probably 30 years since I had played for my kids when they were little.
 My right hand was tight from PD and playing the piano really helped open it up.
-I enjoyed playing again, especially classical music which I appreciate much more now about than when I was 13.
+I enjoyed playing again, especially classical music which I appreciate much more now than when I was 13.
 So while playing the piano was great for my poor brain, several problems got in the way.
 My fingers did what they wanted to do – not what I wanted them to do.
 I could not memorize music at all.
 And I frequently lose my place when looking up and down between the music and the piano keys.
 Anyone else have this problem?
 Have you found a solution for it???

 Finally, there is my handwriting.
 I am grateful for computers and iPads so that I can take notes with a keyboard, or record something to play it back later.
 As someone who used to do calligraphy professionally, this is the ultimate insult.
 My handwriting can be good and bad within the same sentence.
 Of course, when you want to write something that needs to be legible, it is always impossible.